vircadia/vircadia-user-docs/docs/create/README.md

 - `0` to `100000` in meters.

 Specifies the distance at which the object is culled completely (*optional*).
-Note: this propery must be added to LOD0 to take effect.
+Note: this property must be added to LOD0 to take effect.

+### Collisions

+It is highly recommended to make your own simplified collision meshes rather than using the fully detailed models, as this uses significant computing power.
+Collisions can be enable/disabled on a model via the Collision tab of the Properties panel within the Create Tools of the Native Client.

+Note: Remember to "hide" your collision mesh to keep it from being rendered.

 # Asset Hosting